RishikaKatna46/CookBook_Dynamic/README.md

 ### Database Setup

 The database is automatically created when you first run the app.
-It creates a SQLite database at `data/cookbook.db` with two tables:
+It creates a SQLite database at `data/cookbook.db` with three tables:
-- `recipes` - stores recipe information (title, category, rating, created_at)
+- `recipes` - stores recipe information (title, instructions, category, rating, created_at)
 - `ingredients` - stores ingredients linked to recipes with cascade delete
+- `contacts` - stores contact form submissions

 If you want to seed the database with sample data: